Karrie J. Koesel

 Fields of Study: Comparative Politics

-Research and Teaching Interests: Religion and Politics; Democracy and Dictatorship; Political Education; Contemporary Chinese and Russian Politics
+Research and Teaching Interests: Religion and Politics; Dictatorship and Democracy; Political Education and Propaganda; Contemporary Chinese and Russian Politics

 2048 Jenkins Nanovic Halls